bytebase/bytebase.com-old/content/docs/get-started/configure-workspace/add-an-instance.md

 1. Environment can not be changed once the Instance has been created.
 1. The screenshot assumes you run Bytebase inside Docker and try to connect to a database instance on the same host.
 Thus it uses `host.docker.internal`.
 If Bytebase is not running inside Docker, you should supply the normal `127.0.0.1` to connect the instance on the same host [(detailed explanation)](https://stackoverflow.com/a/24326540/235983).
-1. The SSL connection configuration only supports MySQL, TiDB and ClickHouse for now.
+1. The SSL connection configuration only supports PostgreSQL, MySQL, TiDB and ClickHouse for now.
 You can also configure the SSL connection on the instance details page.

 </hint-block>